HLR/DomiKnowS/docs/OVERVIEW_USER.md

 The program, later when we define it, starts from the `properties of interest` and it recursively calls all the needed sensors until the final `property of interest` is inferred.

-In the end, we define and train our program.
+Step 5: At this stage, we can define and train our program.

 ```python
 program = LearningBasedProgram(graph,...,loss=MacroAverageTracker(NBCrossEntropyLoss()), metric=PRF1Tracker()))
 program.train(reader_train_aug, train_epoch_num=10)

 ```
-After our program is trained we can do inferece by creating datanodes. in the code below we get the result for the `is_more` property before and after `ILP` inference.
+After our program is trained we can do inferece by creating datanodes.
+In the code below we get the result for the `is_more` property before and after `ILP` inference.
 ```python
 for paragraph_ in program.populate(reader):
         paragraph_.inferILPResults(is_more)